-From Americana design to French classical sculpture, Chinese Antiquities, Art Glass & Pottery and Sterling Silver we represent at auction the finest items for collectors and investors alike.
+From Americana design to French classical sculpture, Rare Coins or Chinese Antiquities, Art Glass & Pottery and Sterling Silver we represent at auction the finest items for collectors and investors alike.
 We bring curated catalogs of exquisite Antiques and Rare Decorative Arts from the finest Estates for sale to buyers in an advanced online and live auction system.
 With a global online presence, GoodLife Auctions sells worldwide on GoodLifeAuctions.com, Invaluable and Live Auctioneers.

 GoodLife Auctions provides appraisals and sales of Estate Fine Jewelry, Valuable Art & Antiques and Rare Coin Collections for estate trustees, fiduciaries and private collectors.
 Whatever your antique, art, coin or jewelry appraisal needs may be, contact GoodLife Appraisals at +1 866 294 0150 to speak with an appraiser for an accurate and affordable valuation.
 We are located in Newport Beach, serving Los Angeles, Palm Springs and all of Southern California.

 Auctions can be somewhat intimidating for the first-time attendee.
 But, auctions are easy to understand and once you have some knowledge of how they work, you can be successful buying at auction.

 Auctions are fast-paced events where one must pay attention to the floor bidders, the phone bidders, the clerks, the ringmen and of course the auctioneer with their often fast-paced chant filled with non-sense words, yelps and finger-pointing.
 With all the excitement, it is easy to miss a bid cue and sometimes easy to overbid.